 I few years back I saw a movie based on the real life experience of one Neale Donald Walsch.
 Walsch had been praying fervently for months, then one day, he says, God started talking to him in his head.
 He grabbed a legal pad and began writing down what he was hearing.
 It was compiled into a book and published under the title "Conversations With God."

-Now, like any good Latter-day Saint, I'm properly skeptical of anyone claiming to get messages from God, especially if those messages have not come down through the proper channels.
+Now, like any good Latter-day Saint, I'm conditioned to be skeptical of anyone claiming to get messages from God, especially if those messages have not come down through "the proper channels."
 But I'm less inclined than I used to be to dismiss such things out of hand, particularly when I know nothing about them.
-(My skepticism is more acute toward those who claim divine revelation yet don't produce anything at all.)
+(These days my skepticism is more acute toward those who claim divine revelation yet don't produce anything at all.)

 At any rate, I have never read Conversations With God, so I'm not qualified to render either judgment or an opinion.
 All I did was watch the movie.
 And in this movie, Walsch is sharing his experience with a group of people and taking questions from the audience.
 A woman asks if God has a message for humanity that Walsch can encapsulate in about a paragraph.
 Walsch replies, "I can put it in five words: 'You've got me all wrong.' "